 Social security law precludes full-time students from qualifying for JSP, unless they undertake a course of full-time education or training as a term of a Job Plan.
 The intention of this is primarily to allow job seekers who are unlikely to find work with their existing skills to complete courses with a vocational focus that will enhance their immediate employability.

 Participation in a full-time course for JSP & YA (other) recipients - general rule

 For most JSP and YA (other) recipients, participation in a full-time education or training course can generally only be approved by their provider or, if applicable, the digital services contact centre.
 The study must be included as compulsory item in a job seeker's Job Plan, and can only be approved if the course is less than 12 months in duration and:

 - completing the course is likely to lead to an employment outcome for the job seeker, OR

 - there is little chance of the job seeker finding employment with their existing skills, OR

 - the course will lead to qualifications in an identified area of skills shortage, OR

-Full-time academic course cannot be approved for a JSP recipient just because they have exhausted their allowable time/reasonable time on a student payment.
-However, full-time academic study can be approved under the above conditions, for example, where a person has been unsuccessful in their job search but has only a semester to complete in order to obtain a degree that would greatly improve their employment prospects.
+Full-time academic courses cannot be approved for a JSP recipient just because they have exhausted their allowable time/reasonable time on a student payment.
+However, full-time academic study can be approved under the above conditions, for example, where a person has so far been unsuccessful in their job search and has only a semester to complete in order to obtain a degree that would greatly improve their employment prospects.

-Full-time Masters or Doctorate study cannot be approved for JSP or YA (other) recipients except for people transferring from PP and single principal carers who have been granted PES for a course - see below.
+Full-time Masters or Doctorate study cannot be approved for JSP or YA (other) recipients except for people transferring from PP and for single principal carers who have been granted PES for a course - see below.